Bulk viscous quintessential inflation: Inflationary quintessential potential: One potential connecting two distinct phases

-1.- As we well see, the main slow-roll parameter is of the order $\frac{\xi_0}{H}$, this means that, in order to match with current observational data, the observable modes must leave the Hubble radius at scales of the order $H\sim 10^{3}\xi_0\leq 10^3 H_-$.
-However, since $H_-$ has to be close to the current value of the Hubble parameter, the condition $H\leq 10^3 H_-$ is compatible with the fact that {{}the} observational modes must leave the Hubble radius at high energy densities (few orders below Planck's one).

-2.- There is no mechanism to reheat the universe, because neither oscillations nor abrupt phase transitions at high scales, that breakdown the adiabaticity to produce enough amount of particles that thermalize the universe after inflation, occur in that models.
+Recall that, the positivity of $\xi(H)$ implies $\frac{\xi_0^2}{4\gamma}\leq n$, and note that, when $n\geq\frac{\xi_0^2}{4}$, the unique minimum of the potential (\ref{example}) is {{}achieved} at $\varphi=0$.
+On the contrary, when $n<\frac{\xi_0^2}{4}$, the potential has a maximum at $\varphi=0$.
+We also add that for $H_-$ to be an attractor, we should have $n\geq\frac{\xi_0^2}{4}$.
+Moreover, as the fluid has positive pressure ($m=\gamma\geq 1$), this condition is compatible with the positivity of $\xi(H)$ because $\frac{\xi_0^2}{4\gamma}\leq \frac{\xi_0^2}{4}$, {{}which} means that the critical point satisfies $H_-=\frac{n}{\xi_0}\geq \frac{\xi_0}{4}$.
+Unfortunately, the model we have chosen has two important defaults concerning the slow roll parameter \footnote{\textit{As we well see, the main slow-roll parameter is of the order $\frac{\xi_0}{H}$, this means that, in order to match with current observational data, the observable modes must leave the Hubble radius at scales of the order $H\sim 10^{3}\xi_0\leq 10^3 H_-$.
+However, since $H_-$ has to be close to the current value of the Hubble parameter, the condition $H\leq 10^3 H_-$ is compatible with the fact that the observational modes must leave the Hubble radius at high energy densities (few orders below Planck's one).}}, and about the reheating of the universe \footnote{\textit{There is no mechanism to reheat the universe, because neither oscillations nor abrupt phase transitions at high scales, that breakdown the adiabaticity to produce enough amount of particles that thermalize the universe after inflation, occur in that models.}}.

-A simple way to overpass both problems consists of introducing a phase transition at early times when the universe ceases to accelerate.
-More precisely, we will choose the phase transition when the universe is radiation dominated.
+However, the problmes can be easily overpassed with the introduction of a phase transition at early times when the universe ceases to accelerate.
+More precisely, we will choose the phase transition when the universe is stiff matter dominated, i.e., it enters in a deflationary phase \cite{spokoiny}

-Taking $\gamma=\frac{4}{3}\Longleftrightarrow p=\frac{1}{3}\rho$, $n=\frac{3\xi_0^2}{16}\Longrightarrow \xi(H)\geq 0$, our continuous coefficient of bulk viscosity is improved as follows
+Taking $\gamma=2\Longleftrightarrow p=\rho$, $n=\frac{\xi_0^2}{8}\Longrightarrow \xi(H)\geq 0$, our continuous coefficient of bulk viscosity is improved as follows